 The Gauthier group is located approx. 25 km from vibrant downtown Montreal.

 ** Montreal: Voted 2017 Best Student City in the World (according to QS IU)**

-He is currently Secretary of the Canadian Chapter of the Controlled Release Society .
+President of the Canadian Chapter of the Controlled Release Society

 Group photo summer 2016.
 From left to right: Prof. Marc A Gauthier, Dr. Tom Congdon, Dr. Andrea Greschner, Fabian Ambriz-Vargas, Esen Sokullu, Fatemeh Zare, Nabilah Zuberi, Bianca Rakeja.
 Missing: Dr. Xavier Ropagnol, Dr. Xu Geng, Ahlem Zaghmi, Sharifun Nahar, Jalal Abdul-Hadi, Dr. Anees Palapuravan (from Nov 2016), Ahlem Meziadi (from Jan 2017)

 Tom joined the group in March 2016, and is developing advanced polymer-protein bioconjugates for anti-cancer applications.
 Tom hails from the UK where, at the University of Warwick, he received his PhD under with Prof. Matthew Gibson, and then worked as a post-doc for Prof. David Haddleton.
 Tom's research interests lie in all things polymer chemistry, and their biological interactions and applications.
 In addition, Tom is currently conducting an in-depth study of all the new and different beer and ciders available this side of the Atlantic.